 State Rules Often Require It

 Many states require mold professionals to take a refresher course to renew their licenses.
-For instance, in New York, mold assessors and remediators must complete a course every year.
+For instance, mold assessors and remediators in New York must complete a course every year.
 Failing to do so can result in an expired license or even penalties.

 If you’re unsure of the rules in your area, check with your state licensing board.
 Requirements can vary and may differ if you work across multiple states.